wavemaker/docs/website/blog/2025-04-16-migrating-to-standalone-components.md

 We have transitioned from Module-based architecture to Standalone components to shape the performance and maintainability of our application for years to come.

+> **Module-based setup** – A structure where code is organized into grouped modules.

+> **Standalone components** – Independent building blocks in Angular that don't require modules.

 ## Why Shifting from Modules to Standalone Components

 In Angular's early stages, modules were introduced to manage growing application complexity.
-As Angular evolved, especially with the introduction of Standalone components, the need for explicit module declarations became less critical, simplifying application architecture.
+As Angular evolved, especially with the introduction of Standalone components, the need for explicit module declarations became less necessary, simplifying application architecture.

+Now, with standalone components, you don’t need to group everything into modules.
+This makes the app setup simpler and more flexible.

 <!-- truncate -->